jonalfarlinga/portfolio/README.md

 - I struggled to set up a `CNAME` for my custom domain.
 I was able to add the record on Cloudflare all right, but it would never show up on nslookup.io.
 Finally, after much fiddling, I found out that the Cloudflare proxy was preventing Azure from reaching the `CNAME` record.
 After correcting this, I rapidly fixed the issues and brought the site up live through my custom server.

 - There are a number of environment variables in the Github Actions pipeline.
-I tried several ways to add a necessary key to the pipeline, and kept having issues, until I learned that Github Actions variables are not accessible by my functions.
-I looked up where to add variables in Azure Functions, and found out that the variable I was triyng to add already exists in the Functions environment.
+I tried several ways to add a necessary key to the pipeline, and kept having issues, until I learned that Github Actions variables are not accessible by my functions. _I looked up where to add variables in Azure Functions, and found out that the variable I was triyng to add already exists in the Functions environment._ **RTFM**

 - Azure Functions Python documentation leaves a lot to be desired.
 I couldn't get the CORS properties to work in the portal, which was a common complaint online.
 Instead I had to make my function return its CORS header explicitly.
 It currently returns an allowance for all CORS hosts because neither the custom domain nor the storage endpoint were allowing the POST request to complete.
 I also haven't been able to discover how to restrict access methods on functions, although I believe I can cause a function to respond differently to different request methods.